nest/nestml/README.md

 ## Directory structure

-`models` - Example neuron models in NESTML format
+`models` - Example neuron models in NESTML format.

-`pynestml` - The source code of NESTML
+`pynestml` - The source code of NESTML.

+`tests` - A collection of tests for testing of the toolchains behavior.

 ## Installing and running NESTML